fbpx

 Day 24 - Salta - Buenos Aires

 After breakfast and a free morning in Salta, you’ll take an included flight to Buenos Aires – Argentina's capital.
 When you arrive, you might like to head to a local tango show or a football match.
-Maybe grab a steak and glass of Malbec – the steak and wine combo is what Argentina is known for – in one of the city’s fashionable restaurants for dinner.
+Maybe grab a steak and glass of Malbec (the steak and wine combo are what Argentina is known for) in one of the city’s fashionable restaurants for dinner.

 Day 25 - Buenos Aires

-Today is free to explore Buenos Aires.
-Join the tourists and walk among the tombs at the La Recoleta Cemetery, the final resting place of Eva Peron.
+This morning, head to San Telmo market with your leader and sample some empanadas (a must-try in Buenos Aires) and some local ice cream (Argentina’s famous dulce de leche).
+The rest of the day is free to explore the city.
+Join the tourists and walk among the tombs at the La Recoleta Cemetery – the final resting place of Eva Peron.
 There are also some great museums to check out in the Recoleta district.
-Visit the neighbourhood of La Boca, home to the colourful Caminito artists’ street and world-renowned soccer team, Boca Juniors.
+Visit the neighbourhood of La Boca, home to the colourful Caminito artists’ street and world-renowned soccer team, the Boca Juniors.
 If you need to rest your feet, settle down at one of the many streetside cafes to watch the world go by with the locals.
 Tonight, why not head out to a couple of bars with your group for some classic Argentinian nightlife?

 Day 26 - Buenos Aires